Home | About USIG | What's New | Events

 Associations

-Upon the dissolution of a declared or general interest association, the contributions of members, including dues, may be returned to these members.
-All other assets may be transferred to a government agency or an NGO authorized to receive contractual donations, which are generally organizations that provide a public benefit (see Section V(D)) in accordance with the association’s governing documents, or, if the documents are silent on this issue, pursuant to a decision of the general assembly (Article 15, Implementation Decree of the Associations Law).[8]
-Similarly, a dissolved public utility association may transfer its assets to government agencies, public utility organizations with similar purposes, or associations whose purposes are exclusively charitable or related to scientific or medical research (Model Charter for Public Utility Associations, Conseil d’Etat).
+Upon the dissolution of a declared or general interest association, the contributions of members, including dues may be returned to these members.
+All other assets may be transferred to a government agency or an NPO authorized to receive contractual donations, which are generally organizations that provide a public benefit in accordance with the association’s governing documents or pursuant to a decision of the general assembly (Article 15, Implementation Decree of the Associations Law).
+[12] Similarly, a dissolved public utility association may transfer its assets to government agencies, public utility organizations with similar purposes, or associations whose purposes are exclusively charitable or related to scientific or medical research (Model Charter for Public Utility Associations, Conseil d’Etat).

 Foundations